 It avoids investing in tobacco, arms and corrupt states including those with a bad human rights record, as well as companies that damage the environment.
 NEST announced in mid-2020 that it will decarbonise all of its investments, making it an industry leader in this area.

 Pensions giant Aviva has a number of ethical funds that can go into a pension.
 Top performers with strong sustainable investment policies include the Liontrust Sustainable Future range, all of which are available through Aviva.
-Others include Royal London Ethical Bond, Rathbone Ethical Bond, Axa Ethical Distribution and Kames Ethical Cautious Managed.
-For more on these funds and more, see Good With Money’s latest Good Investment Review.
+Others include Royal London Ethical Bond, Rathbone Ethical Bond, Baillie Gifford Responsible Global Equity funds, and the Pictet Multi-Asset Portfolio.
+For more on these funds, see Good With Money’s latest Good Investment Review.

 Aviva charges an annual management fee of up to 0.40 per cent (depending on the size of your pot).